RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/AI Rubberbanding Codes (12 Codes).md

 </details>

 <details>
-<summary>Highway Battle AI Rubberband Simulator (Player AI Rubberband Speed Control & Auto Pilot Toggle)</summary>
+<summary>Highway Battle Rubberbanding AI Simulator (Player AI Rubberbanding Speed Control & Auto Pilot Toggle)</summary>

-This code allows your vehicle to "simulate" the Highway Battle AI Rubberband.
-This code is for Classic Controller only: Press ZL to enable and disable auto pilot and rubberbanding for your car, you MUST use "Enable AI Rubberband Anywhere (Every AI)" and
+This code allows your vehicle to "simulate" the Highway Battle Rubberbanding AI.
+This code is for Classic Controller only: Press ZL to enable and disable auto pilot and rubberbanding for your car, you MUST use "Enable AI Rubberbanding Anywhere (Every AI)" and
-"Enable AI Rubberband for Player AI" in order for your car to be able to rubberband.
-Push left stick up/down to increase/decrease your rubberband speed.
+"Enable AI Rubberbanding for Player AI" in order for your car to be able to rubberband.
+Push left stick up/down to increase/decrease your rubberbanding speed.
 Press L to completely reset the speed back to zero.

 Here's a video showing this code: https://www.youtube.com/shorts/0net710FLR0